cytoflow/cytoflow/docs/design.rst

   with the concept of tubes or wells (after you get your data imported, of course.)
-This hews much more closely to Hadley Wickham's concept of `Tidy Data <http://vita.had.co.nz/papers/tidy-data.pdf>`_, and is also (!) much easier to vectorize computations on using ``pandas`` and ``numpy`` and ``numexpr``.
-Multicore FTW.
+This hews much more closely to Hadley Wickham's concept of `Tidy Data <http://vita.had.co.nz/papers/tidy-data.pdf>`_, and is also (!) much easier to vectorize computations on using :mod:`pandas` and :mod:`numpy` and :mod:`numexpr`.
 Now, you can access all the events that are, say Dox-induced, by just saying ``experiment['Dox']`` without having to keep track of which tubes are induced and which weren't.

-  (Note: if you have tubes that are replicates, just add another experimental condition, perhaps called "replicate".
-You can specify that condition to the statistics views to get a standard error.)
+  .. note:: If you have tubes that are replicates, just add another experimental
+     condition, perhaps called "replicate".
+You can specify that condition to the statistics views to get a standard error.

 * Gates don't actually subset data (delete or copy it); they just add metadata.
   I struggled for a long time with the question of how to store and manipulate